Radiotbo3d/SBFI/README.md

 This is a version remixed/based on https://github.com/clee/VoronBFI/tree/main my version has several improvements or things that I have changed to fit my needs.
 #### Changes:
--They are now symetrical
+- They are now symetrical
--They now have a magnetic cover so you don't need to see those screws anymore -They now have curved edges instead of chamfers (very similar to https://github.com/Ramalama2/Voron-2-Mods/tree/main/Front_Idlers)
+- They now have a magnetic cover so you don't need to see those screws anymore
+- They now have curved edges instead of chamfers (very similar to https://github.com/Ramalama2/Voron-2-Mods/tree/main/Front_Idlers)

 Stock | Rama's
 --- | ---